faithg3/3D_Portfolio/README.md

 # 3D Portfolio Website

 ## Description
 This repository hosts the source code for my personal website where I showcase my portfolio, work experience, and insights.
 Using a blend of creativity and adaptability, this website embodies my passion for design, development, and immersive experiences.
-Explore my portfolio, which features engaging animations and 3D elements [here](https://faithgutierrez.com/).
+Explore my portfolio, which features engaging animations and 3D elements [here] afwe(https://faithgutierrez.com/).

 ## Tech Stack
 * React.js